 Welcome to the Channing Charities page

-This page is run by the Charity Officers Kate Anderson and Tiana Parti.
+This page is run by the Charity Officers Julia Conti-Gemes and Rebekah Treganna.

-Senior School students have chosen to support the Young Minds charity for the 2018-2019 academic year.
+Senior School students have chosen to support the charity Refuge, which works to end domestic abuse, for the 2020-2021 academic year.
 Most of our fundraising will go towards this very worthy cause.
+You can find out more about them at https://www.refuge.org.uk.

-Last year, through numerous charity weeks and small fundraising events, we have raised £22,000.
+Last year, through numerous charity weeks and fundraising events, the Senior School managed to raise an incredible £8,774.43 for War Child.
+Including funds raised for other charities and by Fairseat, the Junior School, we raised over £15,000.
 Thank you for your generosity.

 Serving our community